MakroBoard/MakroBoard/README.md

 # WebMacroSoftKeyboard

 WebMacroSoftKeyboard is an open source software solution to use any device capable of displaying a website as a remote macro keyboard for your Windows / Linux / Mac PC.
-Its written in C#/dotnet 5 and uses [avalonia](https://avaloniaui.net/) for the configuration on the pc and the client which is also served by the c# app is written with the [Angular](angular.io) framework.
+Its written in C#/dotnet for the API on the pc and the client which is also served by the c# app is written with the [Angular](angular.io) framework.

 Its currently under heavy development, so only use it for testing or development